 - meet the admission requirements for a PhD at an Australian university

 - be willing to enrol full-time for a research higher degree (PhD or equivalent) at a Australian university

 - apply for a research training program (RTP) or equivalent scholarship, or demonstrate evidence of outstanding research ability.

 Your application must include:

-- your curriculum vitae
+- your curriculum vitae (CV)

-Her project, mindfulness in schools: a trans-diagnostic prevention program, assesses a 9 module mindfulness program tailored for adolescence on a range of outcome measures including anxiety, depression, wellbeing and eating disorder risk factors.
+Her project, mindfulness in schools: a trans-diagnostic prevention program, assesses a 9-module mindfulness program tailored for adolescence on a range of outcome measures including anxiety, depression, wellbeing and eating disorder risk factors.